bgoonz/web-dev-notes-resource-site/2-content/REACT/react-docs/blog/2015-10-19-reactiflux-is-moving-to-discord.md

 ### Firewall {#firewall}

-A couple of users aren’t able to access Discord at work since other corporate filters classify it as a gaming application.
+A couple of users aren't able to access Discord at work since other corporate filters classify it as a gaming application.
 This sucks, but it seems to be a  rare case.
 So far, it seems only to affect 0.6% of our current community (3/500).

-We hope that these users can get Discord's domains whitelisted, and we’ll try to find a solution if this is a widespread issue.
+We hope that these users can get Discord's domains whitelisted, and we'll try to find a solution if this is a widespread issue.
 The Discord team is aware of the issue as well.

 ## Is Discord going to disappear tomorrow? {#is-discord-going-to-disappear-tomorrow}

 Probably not tomorrow.
-They have 14 people [full time](https://discordapp.com/company), and they’ve raised money from some of the best investors in Silicon Valley, including [Benchmark](http://www.benchmark.com/) and [Accel](http://www.accel.com/companies/).
+They have 14 people [full time](https://discordapp.com/company), and they've raised money from some of the best investors in Silicon Valley, including [Benchmark](http://www.benchmark.com/) and [Accel](http://www.accel.com/companies/).

 By focusing on gaming communities, Discord has differentiated itself from the many other communication apps.
 Discord is well received and has a rapidly growing user base.
 They plan to keep their basic offerings free for unlimited users and hope to make money with premium offerings (themes, add-ons, content, and more).